-Best of all, we cut our emeralds in a wide variety of shapes that are almost impossible to find in mined emeralds.
-And our lifetime guarantee means you can wear an emerald engagement ring without worry.
-We think the quality and beauty of our lab-grown emeralds make them a better choice than mined.
-But visit a Chatham retailer and compare the two side-by-side and decide for yourself.
+On top of our exceptional quality and value, we cut our emeralds in a wide variety of shapes almost impossible to find in their earth-mined counterparts.
+Best of all, our lifetime guarantee means you can wear your emerald engagement ring without worry.
+We think the quality and beauty of our lab grown emeralds makes them a better choice than earth-mined emeralds.
+But, visit a Chatham retailer to compare the two side-by-side and decide for yourself.

-Although emeralds were mined in ancient Egypt and Pakistan, the Conquistadors found the best emeralds anyone had ever seen when they arrived in the new world.
-The mines they discovered in Colombia are still the source of the best mined emeralds today.
+Although emeralds were first mined in ancient Egypt and Pakistan, the Conquistadors discovered the highest quality emeralds the world has ever seen in the mines of Colombia.
+The Muzo and Chivor mines in Colombia are still credited with the finest emeralds in the world today.

 Many cultures agree that emeralds are gemstones fit for the gods.
 The ancients connected emeralds to Venus, the Roman goddess of love and beauty.
 Back then, it was said to protect lovers from unfaithfulness.
 Hindus believe that offering emeralds to the god Krishna will be rewarded.
 The stone was also worshipped by the Incas and mentioned in biblical information about the apocalypse.